minkcho/mal2d/README.md

 I've included the log files of the experiments in our paper, Mal2d.

-The tensorflow source file will be added sometime later.
+The tensorflow source files will be added sometime later.